Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Belong to TADAM
     * Same very impressive result on mini-Imagenet
     * Change Distance in CNAPS
+- [ICML 2020] TaskNorm: Rethinking Batch Normalization for Meta-Learning
+    * We can compare with TADAM CNAPS simple CNAPS  - very interesting
 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1905.11116.pdf) [code](https://github.com/Clarifai/few-shot-ctm.))
 Finding Task-Relevant Features for Few-Shot Learning by Category Traversal
     * Need attention to its code
     * Not recommended